freenas/freenas-docs/userguide/storage.rst

 To export/disconnect the pool and keep the data and configurations of shares, set **only** :guilabel:`Confirm export/disconnect` and click :guilabel:`EXPORT/DISCONNECT`.
+Do this when disconnecting the pool.
 This makes it possible to re-import the pool at a later time.
-For example, when moving a pool from one system to another, perform this export/disconnect action first to flush any unwritten data to disk, write data to the disk indicating that the export was done, and remove all knowledge of the pool from this system.

 To instead destroy the data and share configurations on the pool, also set the :guilabel:`Destroy data on this pool?` option.
 Data on the pool is